Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-/counting machine|abacus|../ is a good /prescription|description|../ for computer /(counting|intelligent|talking) clock|../ is a good /prescription|description|../ for smartwatch; i'm talking /at|with|to|../ my neutered /(wrist|portable)(clock|sundial|..)/ durodarsanam, or whatever it is (i'm too stoned), for television gives a good idea for telephone; duro+va(d|s)ati (whatever is speaker; what is the ka maker? kakāra, gakāra,., /ra|repha(snarl)/)
+/counting machine|abacus|../ is a good /prescription|description|../ for computer /(counting|intelligent|talking) clock|../ is a good /prescription|description|../ for smartwatch; i'm talking /at|with|to|../ my neutered /(wrist|portable)(clock|sundial|..)/ durodarsanam, or whatever it is (i'm too stoned), for television gives a good idea for telephone; duro+va(d|s)ati (whatever is speaker; what is the ka maker? kakāra, gakāra,., /ra|repha(snarl)/) 𝘺𝘰𝘨𝘪𝘯𝘢𝘩𝘢(/djinn(ie)?/, the daring) hide "-thing"s for those who can understand by interpreting the dance of a thousand (timed)tea(party) leaves